lisiCAO/QLMS/docs/proposal.md

 - **Day 12**: Final review and launch

 ## Conclusion
-This proposal serves as a dynamic blueprint for the IPMS project.
+This proposal serves as a dynamic blueprint for the QLMS project.
 It outlines our technical approach, features, and the project's developmental trajectory.
 Our aim is to establish a robust platform that enhances property management through technology.

 ---